By using Replypad, you agree to our Cookie Policy.

 Followers are notified in the following ways:

 • They get an email notification message for each update.
 They don’t get the same message as the “To” and “Cc” recipients, however, they see the original recipients of the message as part of the email notification they get, as part of the body of the email.
-The message they receive will contain the content of the original message sent to the To/Cc – and also, some additional meta-data related to the conversation, like who’s assigned.
+The message they receive will contain the content of the original message sent to the To/Cc – and also, some additional meta-data related to the ticket, like who’s assigned.

-Become a Follower
+Become a follower

-You can become a Follower in one of the following ways:
+You can become a follower in one of the following ways:

-Option 1 – Post to a conversation
+Option 1 – Post to a ticket

 2. Type your reply and click Post.